 Rock steady boxing consists of group boxing designed specifically for people with Parkinson’s Disease.
 Each class focuses on increasing strength, endurance, balance, fine motor skills and power.
 Classes are taught by a certified Rock Steady Coach and experienced Physical Therapist with 15+ years of experience working with people who have Parkinson’s Disease and other neurological disorders.
 Class participants are asked to receive a physician's consent to participate.

-We welcome you to observe a class anytime!
+We welcome you to observe any class anytime!

 Current RSB class times:

 15 classes / $200

 30 classes / $300.00

 Delay the Disease

 Classes are held at the East Butler County Family YMCA